We observe \(n\) individuals, and variables \(Y \in \mathbb R^n\) and \((X^{(1)}, \dots, X^{(p)}) \in \mathbb R^{n \times p}\).

 \(\newcommand{\VS}{\quad \mathrm{VS} \quad}\) \(\newcommand{\and}{\quad \mathrm{and} \quad}\)

-\[Y = \begin{pmatrix} Y_1 \\ \vdots \\ Y_n \end{pmatrix} \and X^{(k)}=\begin{pmatrix} X_{1k} \\ \vdots \\ X_{n,k} \end{pmatrix}\]
+\[Y = \begin{pmatrix} Y_1 \\ \vdots \\ Y_n \end{pmatrix} \and X^{(k)}=\begin{pmatrix} X_{1,k} \\ \vdots \\ X_{n,k} \end{pmatrix}\]

 To get a matrix form, we write \(X\) for the matrix \((X_{ik}) \in \mathbb R^{n \times p}\)